ivadomed/model-spinal-rootlets/README.md

 ## 1) Project Overview

-The goal of this project is to develop a deep learning (DL)-based method to segment and locate the spinal rootlets.
+The goal of this project is to develop a deep learning (DL)-based method to segment and locate the spinal nerve rootlets.

 A script to convert nerve segmentation to spinal level is also available.